Skip to main content

 Abacha (African Salad)

-Igbo dish made from shredded dried cassava, palm oil, utazi leaves, ugba (oil bean), stockfish, and kpomo.
-Refreshing, tangy, unique texture.
+An Igbo dish of shredded dried cassava dressed with palm oil, utazi leaves, ugba (oil bean), stockfish, and kpomo.
+Tangy and refreshing, with a texture unlike anything else on this list.

 Allergens: